 From the South M42

 Leave the M42 at J11, travel north west on the A444 towards Burton-on-Trent.
-After approximately 2 miles, when reaching the village of Overseal turn right at the junction with the B5003 for the Conkers Waterside Centre.
+After approximately 2 miles, when reaching the village of Overseal turn right at the traffic lights into Woodville Road.
+Follow for 1 ½ miles, turn right onto Rawdon Road and next right into Millennium Ave.

 From the North A42

 Leave the A42 at the junction to Measham, travel south to the traffic lights.
-Turn right on to the B586 towards Moira.
-CONKERS is clearly signed on the junction with the B5003 at Moira. turn left at this junction and follow the road for the Conkers Waterside Centre.
+Turn right towards Moira.
+Continue on this road onto Rawdon Road and turn left into Millennium Avenue for Conkers Discovery Centre.